pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

 Refer to the [TiDB enterprise tools download page](/download-ecosystem-tools.md#tidb-lightning) to download the TiDB Lightning package (choose the same version as that of the TiDB cluster).

-#### Step 3: Start `tikv-importer`

-1. Upload `bin/tikv-importer` from the installation package.

-2. Configure `tikv-importer.toml`.

-    ```toml
-    # TiKV Importer configuration file template

-    # Log file
-    log-file = "tikv-importer.log"
-    # Log level: trace, debug, info, warn, error, off.
-    log-level = "info"

-    # Listening address of the status server.
-    status-server-address = "0.0.0.0:8286"

-    [server]
-    # The listening address of tikv-importer. tidb-lightning needs to connect to
-    # this address to write data.
-    addr = "0.0.0.0:8287"

-    [import]
-    # The directory to store engine files.
-    import-dir = "/mnt/ssd/data.import/"
-    ```

-    The above only shows the essential settings.
-See the [Configuration](/tidb-lightning/tidb-lightning-configuration.md#tikv-importer) section for the full list of settings.

-3. Run `tikv-importer`.

-    ```sh
-    nohup ./tikv-importer -C tikv-importer.toml > nohup.out &
-    ```

-#### Step 4: Start `tidb-lightning`
+#### Step 3: Start `tidb-lightning`

 1. Upload `bin/tidb-lightning` and `bin/tidb-lightning-ctl` from the tool set.

 2. Mount the data source onto the same machine.

 3. Configure `tidb-lightning.toml`.
-For configurations that do not appear in the template below, TiDB Lightning writes a configuration error to the log file and exits.
+For configurations that do not appear in the template below, TiDB Lightning writes a configuration error to the log file and exits. `sorted-kv-dir` must be an empty directory and the disk where the directory is located must have a lot of free space.

     ```toml
     [lightning]